 In short, you need to develop a closer relationship with the numbers and the “numbers people” in your business, whether that’s your controller, your CPA or an outside advisor.
 Invest in this area and get the insight you need to run your business properly and profitably.

 4. Placing too much hope on service and not enough on real competitive advantages.

-It’s the rare company that can make service its unique competitive advantage.
+It’s the rare company that can make service and relationships its unique competitive advantage.
 For most organizations, you need more than that to stand out from your competitors.
 Does customer experience and service quality matter?
 Of course, and I’m a huge proponent of creating a great user experience for your customers.
 But when growth slows, quick fixes to your service will not generate the kind of sales growth you’re looking for.